AmaniTechnologiesLtd/Amani-API-Documentation/README.md

 <span class="token punctuation">}</span>
 </code></pre>
 <p>This response informs you about the uploaded document.
 If the document is not classified you’ll see <code>"XX"</code> instead of <code>"ID"</code><br>
-Responses different than this format means an issue.
+If you see a different response, there is an issue.
 Please contact us so we can investigate.</p>
 </div>
 </body>